Sorry, But Anti-Ageing Skincare Is A Scam

 Botox is falling out of favour, say experts

 Once only associated with high-earning celebrities and influencers, injectables like Botox to reduce wrinkles are now easy to come by.
-Not long ago, Superdrug announced it would be offering wrinkle injections and filler on the high street for as little as £99, and despite various lockdowns, it was reported that over 14 million nonsurgical procedures like Botox and filler took place globally in 2020.
+Not long ago, it was reported that over 14 million nonsurgical procedures like Botox and filler took place globally in 2020.
 But according to industry professionals, the demand for anti-ageing treatments like these seems to be slowing down.

 "I have noticed that fewer patients are asking specifically for injectables or invasive surgery," confirms Dr Ana.
 While she isn't afraid to turn away people who have unrealistic expectations of how they want their face to look, Dr Ana says this is becoming less frequent, as patients are realising the value of looking natural.
 Instead of injectables, Dr Ana says that a handful of patients are taking a more light-handed and gentle approach when it comes to skin rejuvenation.
 She identifies radiofrequency, lasers and microneedling as popular options.